dannyyol/Event-Ticketing-with-laravel/readme.md

-# LaraEventTickets: Laravel 5.4 based system for event organizers to manage and sell tickets.
+# Event Ticketing with Laravel: Laravel 5.4 based system for event organizers to manage and sell tickets.

 This project is a modified version of the LaraEventTickets created by David Lun.